tawoops/runner/docs/adrs/0274-step-conclusion.md

 The term `conclusion` aligns with the runs API.

-For example, see following snippet from response payload:
+The following is a snippet from the runs API response payload:

 ```json
       "steps": [